 C1.4 create and describe patterns to illustrate relationships among whole numbers up to 50.

-Teachers can offer students a whole number less than 50, such as 42, and ask them to decompose that number by position value to determine the pattern rule.
+Teachers can provide students with a whole number less than 50, such as 42, and ask them to decompose that number by place value to determine the pattern rule.

 Example 1